mmguinness/portfolio/_posts/2022-05-12-Model-view-controller.md

 Model View Controller (MVC) sketch above from my notes for week 3 of Makers Academy.
 It is nice to look back and realise how far I have come from needing to map out every step of the development process.

-To ensure my understanding of key concepts like the common MVC software development pattern, I have started a [new project](https://github.com/mmguinness/remote-book-club).
+To ensure my understanding of concepts like the common MVC software development pattern, I have started a [new project](https://github.com/mmguinness/remote-book-club).
 It is a simple website to host a remote bookclub.

 I sketched up a few wireframes and ideas for my MVP.
 At first I want it to be really simple, just a bulletin-board of the current book, and a history of what has been read.
 After I achieve this I would like to add a sign-in option where my friends can log in and add their own book suggestions.
 This could be a good opportunity to add a database to store this info and ensure everyone can access and contribute to the site.